Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube: Application: lower bound on spectrum of sparse Boolean functions

 \begin{proof} To every linear map $f:\FF_2^k\to\FF_2^n$ we associate the following increasing sequence of numbers:

 where $d_1$ is just the minimum distance of $f$.
-Following, Friedman and Tillich~\cite{friedman2005generalized} we also associate to $f$ a Cayley graph $\Gamma$ with vertices $\FF_2^k$ and generators taken as columns $c_i$ of $k\times n$ matrix describing $f$.
+Note that, as in coding theory, we think of elements of $\FF_2^k$ and $\FF_2^n$ as row-vectors and thus map $f$ can be represented as a binary $k \times n$ matrix, whose columns we denote by $c_1,\ldots, c_n$.
+Following~\cite{friedman2005generalized} we also associate to $f$ a Cayley graph $\Gamma$ with vertices $\FF_2^k$ and generators $\{c_i, i=1,\ldots, n\}$.
 (We will use freely facts from~\cite{friedman2005generalized}, perhaps in a somewhat different formulation, from now on.)
 Then

 where $A$ is the adjacency matrix of $\Gamma$.
 Note that $A$ is also a convolution operator on $\FF_2^k$: